How is my pension worked out?

 When you retire you will have the option to exchange part of your annual pension for a one-off tax-free lump sum.

 If you joined the LGPS before 1 April 2014, your benefits for membership before 1 April 2014 were built up in the final salary scheme and are calculated differently, using your membership built up to 31 March 2014 and your final year's pay.
-Please see the sections on benefits before 2008 and benefits between 2008 and 2014 on the lgpsmember.org website for more information.
+The national LGPS member website had more information about how benefits built up before 1 April 2014 are worked out.

-If you think that your benefits built up before 1 April 2014 maybe affected by a reduction in salary, please see our leaflet on reductions in pay (PDF 368KB)
+If you think that your benefits built up before 1 April 2014 maybe affected by a reduction in salary, please see our guide to reductions in pay.